Biprajit541/EventEaseApp/README.md

 Advanced functionality includes a Registration Form with validation, user session management using Blazor services, and an Attendance Tracker that records registered events and displays their details.

 ### ✅ Microsoft Copilot Assistance
-A detailed summary describing how Microsoft Copilot assisted during Activities 1, 2, and 3 is included in the **Copilot_Summary.md** file.
+A detailed summary describing how Microsoft Copilot assisted during Activities 1, 2, and 3 is already included in the **Copilot Summary**.